 An award-winning spoken word artist and author of the children's fantasy adventure series Faerie Tales from the White Forest, Danika Dinsmore brings a unique combination of skills to the stage and classroom.
 Her background in performing arts and education informs her writing workshops and interactive assemblies to create unique, lively events.
-With over 20 years experience working with children in poetry, spoken word, storytelling and world-building, Danika has visited dozens of schools, libraries and festivals across North America.
-She has also delivered programming for Learning Through the Arts, the Creative Writing for Children Society, Capilano University, ABCDE Sears Drama Festival and Vancouver Public Library.
+With 25 years experience working with children through poetry, spoken word, storytelling and world-building, Danika has visited hundreds of schools, libraries and festivals across North America.
+She has also delivered programming for the Canadian Children's Book Centre, Learning Through the Arts, the Creative Writing for Children Society, Capilano University, ABCDE Sears Drama Festival, and Vancouver Public Library.

 Danika is energetic, spunky and upbeat, all the while staying very relaxed in front of an audience of over 100 students sitting on the library floor.
 She maintained their rapt attention for an hour by interacting with them and engaging them in world and rhythm play and her famous Thunderbug Symphony.
 Katy Ackerson, Librarian, Parkview Elementary